-The four non-life reserving methods you need to master throughout your actuarial career
+The four non-life reserving methods to master

 Method N°1: Chain-Ladder